Network Builder Features and Options#

 NetworkBuilder.save_nodes()

-under file names NETSRC_to_NETTRG_edges.h5 and NETSRC_to_NETTRG_edge_types.csv.
+to file names NETSRC_to_NETTRG_edges.h5 and NETSRC_to_NETTRG_edge_types.csv.

-To change the file names use the node[_type]s_file_name and edge[_types]_file_name parameters.
-You can use absolute file paths, and when using relative file paths it will place it under the output_dir option
+To change the file names, use the node[_type]s_file_name and edge[_types]_file_name parameters.
+You can use absolute file paths, and when using relative file paths, it will place it under the output_dir option:

 # will save the network nodes and edges files into "network/custom-*" file-name.